Critic / Translator Andrew Porter

 BD: I want to

 ask a big question, and I hope you’ll answer it.
-What is the purpose of
+What is the purpose

-purpose of any art.
+the purpose of any art.
 I’m giving you a rather sort of cliché

-answer, but it is to interpret experience, to enable one
+answer, but it is to interpret experience, to enable one to evaluate one’s

-poetry, or painting, or drama, or any of these things, and similar answers would
+or painting, or drama, or any of these things, and similar answers would